kishanpatel789/kp_data_dev_site/content/posts/005_BigQueryFlavorOfSQL.md

 ```

 ## ARRAY and STRUCT Column Types
 Call me outdated, but I grew up with plain 'ole tables.
 You know, the ones that have columns and rows with only one value at each intersection of column and row.
 BigQuery is different.
 In BigQuery tables, a single column of a single row can have *multiple* values of the same type, embedded in an array.
 This can be a data warehousing technique that reduces the number of joins or table lookups.
-For example, instead of having to look up the series of house points our Hogwarts students earned or lost in a separate table, we can access those values directly in the same Gradebook table:
+For example, instead of having to look up the house points our Hogwarts students earned in a separate table, we can access those values directly in the same Gradebook table:

 ```sql
 SELECT